-It can make us feel crazy trying to figure out how to tell when narcissists are lying.
-We know they’re doing it, and yet we may spend hours researching how to make a narcissist tell the truth.
+It can make us feel crazy trying to figure out how to tell when narcissists are telling the truth and when they are lying.
+We know they’re not being honest, and yet we may spend hours researching how to figure out when or how to make a narcissist tell the truth.

 One of the core features of narcissistic abuse is false reality construction, consisting of a variety of tactics that spin a counterfeit world where the narcissist’s chosen target can be completely controlled.